anyahush/protect-our-planet-quiz/README.md

 - Ensure changes have been added and commited in Gitpod and pushed to GitHub.
 - Login to GitHub.
 - Locate the relevant repository on GitHub.
-This is the repository for [Sunrise Yoga](https://github.com/anyahush/sunrise-yoga).
+This is the repository for [Protect Our Planet](https://github.com/anyahush/protect-our-planet-quiz).
 - At the top of the repository, locate the 'Settings' link and click on this.
 - On the left of the page, under Options, scroll down until you get to Pages and click on Pages.
 - Under Source, in the first box called "None", click the dropdown and select "master".